 Volunteers are the backbone of the program, helping with the many tasks which may include side walking, leading, farm related chores, cleaning, painting and fundraising.
 Volunteers do many supportive jobs, which make the non-profit programs work.
 Volunteers bring new ideas for the lessons and the program.
 Volunteers help support the riders emotionally as well as physically.

 What is expected from a Volunteer?

-All prospective volunteers must have a current police clearance.
+All prospective volunteers must have a current police clearance with a vulnerable sector screening.
 You will be asked to commit fully to the weekly therapeutic riding sessions as a horse leader or a side walker.
 Sessions are usually 11 or 12 weeks in length.
 Other responsibilities may include farm maintenance, cleaning, gardening, etc. as needed.
 All Volunteers are trained before being allowed to handle horses or assist with students during riding lessons.
 On-going training is provided during the course of the year.
 Volunteers will never be asked to ride our therapy horses, this is done by our staff/instructors.
 Although horse experience is an asset, volunteers are not expected to have any before attending a training orientation, just a strong desire to learn from our experienced staff.

 BASIC REQUIREMENTS FOR A VOLUNTEER